pytorch/pytorch/docs/source/jit.rst

             return self.resnet(input - self.means)

-Torch Script Language Reference
+TorchScript Language Reference
 -------------------------------

-Torch Script is a subset of Python that can either be written directly (using the @script annotations) or generated automatically from Python code via tracing.
+TorchScript is a subset of Python that can either be written directly (using the @script annotations) or generated automatically from Python code via tracing.
 When using tracing, code is automatically converted into this subset of Python by recording only the actual operators on tensors and simply executing and discarding the other surrounding Python code.

-When writing Torch Script directly using @script annotations, the programmer must only use the subset of Python supported in Torch Script.
-This section documents what is supported in Torch Script as if it were a language reference for a stand alone language.
-Any features of Python not mentioned in this reference are not part of Torch Script.
+When writing TorchScript directly using @script annotations, the programmer must only use the subset of Python supported in TorchScript.
+This section documents what is supported in TorchScript as if it were a language reference for a stand alone language.
+Any features of Python not mentioned in this reference are not part of TorchScript.

-As a subset of Python any valid Torch Script function is also a valid Python function.
+As a subset of Python any valid TorchScript function is also a valid Python function.
 This makes it possible to remove the @script annotations and debug the function using standard Python tools like pdb.
-The reverse is not true: there are many valid python programs that are not valid Torch Script programs.
+The reverse is not true: there are many valid python programs that are not valid TorchScript programs.
-Instead, Torch Script focuses specifically on the features of Python that are needed to represent neural network models in Torch.
+Instead, TorchScript focuses specifically on the features of Python that are needed to represent neural network models in Torch.

 .. envvar:: PYTORCH_JIT=1